Other Exercises

 At six months old he'd done three months in jail

-He robbed a bank in his and his little baby feet
+He robbed a bank in his diapers and his baby feet

 All he said was "Folks, my name is Outlaw Pete."